What Happens Next

 Are these events compulsory?

-For each intake, the Institute holds 2 half day induction sessions for all new students.
+For each intake, the Institute holds an half day induction session for all new students.
 These induction events aim to provide new students with helpful information and guidance about the Institute itself, student life and an introduction to what is required in terms of your PhD.

 You will be sent an email shortly before and/or after you register formally as a student, inviting you to these events.
 You can find more information on the Induction events webpage.